 It continues along the road and under the A7.
-Here it changes to a gravel and stone path before crossing the Puente de Arcos.
+Here it changes to a gravel and stone path before crossing the Ponte do Arcos.

 At the beginning of town the camino is unclear and confused by the presence of new arrows taking you along the road.
 The way to Rates is better along the old path described below.

 At the start of town, you will find a small intersection with a tree set in a triangular retaining wall.
 Turn left here and follow the curvature of the road to the first fork and turn right.
 The path takes you through farmland and forest and directly into Rates.
-An alternative route, which is...
+An alternate route, which is newer, follows the road.